 How to choose between a thesis and a non-thesis criminal justice degree program in New York?

 Choosing between a thesis and a non-thesis criminal justice degree program in New York depends on your career goals and learning preferences.
-A thesis program typically involves conducting original research and writing a detailed paper, which benefits those aiming for academic or research roles.
+Thesis programs require original research and are ideal for students aiming to pursue a PhD or careers in research and policy analysis.
+Non-thesis options usually emphasize practical skills through coursework and internships, appealing to those targeting immediate employment in law enforcement, corrections, or community services.

 What options do students based in New York have for studying criminal justice abroad?